Ir para o conteúdo

 Property Description

-Pagesize The maximum number of results to return per page from Act-On.
+Pagesize The maximum number of records per page the provider returns when requesting data from Act-On.

 RowScanDepth The maximum number of rows to scan to look for the columns available in a table.